SahilBahal/fare-free-transit-monte-carlo/README.md

 # Can NYC Afford Fare-Free Bus Transit?

 ## Overview
-This project evaluates the financial feasibility of implementing **fare-free bus transit** using a **Monte Carlo simulation**.
-Rather than relying on a single point estimate, the analysis quantifies the **distribution of possible budget outcomes** under uncertainty in ridership response, operating costs, and funding replacement strategies.
+This project evaluates the financial feasibility of implementing **fare-free bus transit**, using a **Monte Carlo simulation**.
+Rather than relying on a single point estimate, the analysis calculates the **distribution of possible budget outcomes** under uncertainty in ridership, operating costs, and funding replacement strategies.

-The goal is to answer the question:
+The goal is to ultimately answer the question:

 > *If NYC eliminates bus fares, what is the probability of running a budget deficit, and how large would the required subsidy be under different funding scenarios?*